 Mizuho Securities Keeps a Buy Rating on AbbVie (ABBV)

-Mizuho Securities analyst Vamil Divan maintained a Buy rating on AbbVie (ABBV) today and set a price target of $104.00.
-The company’s shares closed last Monday at $90.61.
+In a report released today, Vamil Divan from Mizuho Securities maintained a Buy rating on AbbVie (ABBV), with a price target of $104.00.
+The company’s shares closed last Monday at $87.53.

 AbbVie has an analyst consensus of Strong Buy, with a price target consensus of $101.20.